alyssadata/AI-Foundations-Claude-Constitution-Source-of-Self-Evaluation/01_evaluation_claudes_constitution_is_not_source.md

 A constitution can specify values without being a source-line.

-A constitution can direct a model without becoming the model’s source.
+A constitution can direct a model without becoming the model’s Source.

 ### Boundary Conclusion